 Fume Hood/ASHRAE-110 Testing

-Primary tests include inflow velocity profiling and airflow smoke testing.
-These tests provide a qualitative analysis of air capture at the face of the unit, thus demonstrating the unit's exposure prevention effectiveness and ensuring operator safety.
+Primary tests include inflow face velocity profiling and airflow smoke pattern testing.
+These provide a qualitative analysis of air capture at the face of the unit, thus demonstrating the unit's exposure prevention effectiveness and ensuring operator safety.
 Tracer gas tests to comply with ASHRAE Standard 110 provide quantitative data evaluating the containment performance of fume hoods.

-Additional testing options include:
+Additional ASHRAE 110 fume hood testing options include:

 - Local and large volume smoke visualization testing